-I don't know how many people have lived on the face of the earth.
+I do not know how many people have lived on the face of the earth.
 Sometimes I see demographers say probably 60 or 70 billion people or something like that.
-But nobody has ever lived a sinless life, but one human being.
-And to Him goes the glory.
+But nobody has ever lived a sinless life, except one human being.
+To Him goes the glory.
 And except for the Father, the greatest glory and honor goes to Christ.

 Revelation 1:12-17 And I turned to see the voice who spoke with me.
 And being turned, I saw seven golden candlesticks.
 And in the midst of the seven candlesticks one like unto the Son of Man, clothed with a garment down to the foot, and girt about the paps with a golden girdle.
 His head and His hairs were white like wool, as white as snow.
 And His eyes were as a flame of fire.
 And His feet like unto fine brass, as if they burned in a furnace, and his voice as the sound of many waters.
 And He had in his right hand seven stars.
 And out of his mouth went a sharp two-edged sword.
 And His countenance was as the sun shining in his strength.
 And when I saw Him, I fell at his feet as dead.
 And he laid His right hand upon me, saying unto me, 'Fear not.
 I am the first and the last.'"

-They didn't see that kind of glory when He was a human being, but yet God recorded that they did see His glory.
-That which really counted, and that which lead to the effulgent glory as very God now.
+They did not see that kind of glory when He was a human being, yet God recorded that they did see His glory.
+That which really counted, and that which led to the effulgent glory as very God now.

 Revelation 4:9-11 When those beasts give glory and honor and thanks to Him that sat on the throne, who lives forever and ever, the four and twenty elders fall down before Him who sit on the throne, and worship Him who lives for ever and ever.
 And cast their crowns before the throne, saying, 'You are worthy, O Lord, to receive glory and honor and power, for You have created all things, and for Your pleasure they are and were created.'

-We must remember that we serve the One who is Creator, and Savior, and He deserves more reverence, honor, and glory that we could possibly give Him.
+We must remember that we serve the One who is Creator and Savior, and He deserves more reverence, honor, and glory than we could possibly give Him.
 But we cannot expect to be admitted into His presence with an attitude of disrespect—reciprocity.

-We're going to look at some examples—familiar examples—of people who disrespected God's instruction, and who were immediately judged.
+We are going to look at some familiar examples of people who disrespected God's instruction, and who were immediately judged.

 Leviticus 10:1 And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the Lord, which He commanded them not.

-They weren't following through like Bezaleel, and Aholiab, and Moses, and those who worked on the tabernacle—who did things exactly as God said.
-Now were touching on an example of those who didn't do exactly as He said.
+They were not following through like Bezalel, Aholiab, and Moses, and those who worked on the tabernacle—who did things exactly as God said.
+Now we are touching on an example of those who did not do exactly as He said.

 "Profane" means "common."
 It means to show disrespect or contempt for sacred things.
 It also means irreverent.
-It is interesting that the Greek word—we have been dealing with a Hebrew word here, that has been translated into profane—but in the New Testament, the word that the Greeks used for "profane" meant "far from the temple," which is quite interesting.
+It is interesting that the Greek word (we have been dealing with a Hebrew word here, that has been translated into profane), used in the New Testament for "profane" meant "far from the temple," which is quite interesting.

-If you are profane, you were far from the temple.
-And the temple was the House of God.
-And that meant that you were far from God if you were profane.
+If you are profane, you were far from the Temple, and the Temple was the house of God.
+That meant that you were far from God if you were profane.

 Leviticus 10:2-3 And there went out fire from the Lord, and devoured them, and they died before the Lord.
 Then Moses said unto Aaron, 'This is it that the Lord spoke saying, "I will be sanctified in them that come nigh me, and before all the people I will be glorified."'
 And Aaron held his peace."

-I didn't get to give the opening night sermon, but I was going to draw on that example in Daniel's time when Belshazzar did virtually the same thing.
+I did not get to give the opening night sermon, but I was going to draw on that example in Daniel's time when Belshazzar did virtually the same thing.
 Nebuchadnezzer had been used by God to conquer the Jewish people, and he had destroyed the Temple, and he brought all the holy vessels back to Babylon with him, and, apparently, he set them away and stored them, and they became part of the treasury of the Babylonian people.
-But Belshazzar in a feast in which he was entertaining a thousand of the authorities of Babylon brought those things out—all of those vessels that were in there—and used them for a common, ordinary, everday "blast!"
-That's when God gave him the "handwriting on the wall."
-Belshazzar died that night because of treating —I'm sure there were other things working there too—the holy as common.
+But Belshazzar in a feast in which he was entertaining a thousand of the authorities of Babylon brought those things out—all of those vessels that were in there—and used them for a common, ordinary, everyday "blast!"
+That is when God gave him the "handwriting on the wall."
+Belshazzar died that night because of treating —I am sure there were other things working there too—the holy as common.